orumcan/godot-loot-table/README.md

 3. Open the **Loot Table Editor** dock from **Editor → Editor Docks → Loot Table Editor**.
 Use the picker to load `loot_db.tres`.
 4. Click **Add Table** to create a new table, set its **Level**, then **Add Entry** to configure drop items.
 5. For each entry, choose a **Loot Scene**, set **Amount** (how many to drop), and **Weight** (sampling probability).
-6. All changes are saved automatically into your `.tres` asset.
+6. All changes are saved automatically into your Resource (`.tres`) asset.

 ---